Zilliqa/ZRC/zrcs/zrc-6.md

 7. ZRC-6 is compatible with ZRC-X since every callback name is prefixed with `ZRC6_`.

-8. ZRC-6 features contract ownership transfer by making the contract owner mutable.

 ## III.
 Motivation

 1. Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.

 2. The marketplace builders had to handle inconsistent token URIs.

+3. Using callbacks to get data can complicate the logic easily.
+Unlike immutable parameters, mutable fields are available for remote state read.

-3. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
+4. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
 The two transitions have the same type signature and the only difference is the access control.
 This has added unnecessary complexity.

-4. Using callbacks to get data can complicate the logic easily.
-Unlike immutable parameters, mutable fields are available for remote state read.
+ZRC-1 does not validate the destination for token transfer and it is not safe.

 5. Without an emergency stop mechanism, it's hard to respond to bugs and vulnerabilities gracefully.

 6. Without batch operations, it can be very inefficient to transfer or mint multiple tokens with multiple transactions.

 7. The ZRC-1 and ZRC-2 contracts can share the same callback names.
 Contracts must have unique names for callback transitions.

-8. In ZRC-1 contract owner is immutable.
-But some contract owners want to transfer their contract ownership.

 ## IV.
 Specification